Overwrought & Undercooked

 So sport your hearts out, mopey mop-heads-

-And set our world to right by writing,
+Set our world to right by writing,

 Set our toothless prose to biting –

-Wither with your punks and drop-deads.
+Wither with your sneers and drop-deads.

 Be yourselves and be your worst,